npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Thu, 11 Apr 2024 10:57:35 +0530
 ### [Now deepfake videos recommend stocks: What to look out for?
 How to stay safe?](https://www.firstpost.com/explainers/deepfake-stocks-stay-safe-nse-chairman-13758452.html)

-Article found but Couldn't summarize
-The National Stock Exchange (NSE) warned investors on Wednesday against deepfake videos of its MD and CEO, Ashishkumar Chauhan, making stock recommendations.
-The exchange cautions against believing in such audio and videos and not following any such investment recommendations
+The National Stock Exchange (NSE) has issued a warning to investors about deepfake videos featuring its MD and CEO, Ashishkumar Chauhan, giving false stock recommendations.
+The NSE has observed the unauthorized use of Chauhan's likeness and the NSE logo in these videos, which have been created using advanced technology to mimic his voice and appearance.
+The exchange has emphasized that its employees are not authorized to provide stock recommendations and has urged investors to disregard any such advice from these fraudulent sources.

+To ensure safety, the NSE advises investors to verify the source of any communication claiming to be from the NSE and to refer to the official NSE website or its social media handles for authentic information.
+The exchange is also working to have these deepfake videos removed from various platforms.

+Deepfakes, which are digitally manipulated videos or audio created with AI, pose significant risks by spreading misinformation and potentially damaging reputations.
+Other financial institutions, like ICICI Prudential Asset Management Company, have also alerted investors to similar deepfake videos of their executives.
+Additionally, the Indian government has instructed social media platforms to remind users that local laws prohibit the posting of deepfakes and misleading content.

 Thu, 11 Apr 2024 10:08:50 +0530
 ### [More trouble for Kejriwal: Why the Delhi CM’s ‘Man Friday’ Bibhav Kumar has been sacked](https://www.firstpost.com/explainers/trouble-arvind-kejriwal-delhi-cm-private-secretary-bibhav-kumar-sacked-13758451.html)